15 Afrocentric Wall Art Ideas for a Modern Living Room

 What makes wall art “afrocentric”?

 Afrocentric wall art draws from African cultural traditions, symbolism, aesthetics, and heritage.
-This includes art inspired by West African textiles like Kente and mudcloth, Adinkra symbols, portraits of Black women and men, African landscapes and botanicals, tribal geometric patterns, and Afrofuturist imagery that blends African motifs with contemporary elements.
-The defining quality is cultural intentionality — art that honors African identity rather than simply using it as decoration.
+That includes art inspired by West African textiles like Kente and mudcloth, Adinkra symbols, portraits of Black women and men, African landscapes and botanicals, tribal geometric patterns, and Afrofuturist imagery that blends African motifs with contemporary elements.
+The defining quality is cultural intentionality — art that honors African identity rather than using it as decoration.

 How do I style afrocentric art in a neutral living room?